What to Expect on Your Glider Ride Over Vancouver Island

 Most common first-timer questions:

 Here's where many passengers are surprised: glider takeoffs are remarkably smooth.
-You'll be towed aloft by our tow plane, climbing steadily while taking in increasingly spectacular views of the Cowichan Valley and surrounding Gulf Islands.
+You'll be towed aloft by our tow plane, climbing steadily while taking in increasingly spectacular views of the Alberni Valley.

 The tow typically lasts 8-12 minutes, giving you time to adjust to being airborne and start spotting landmarks below.
-Our instructors often point out local features during the climb: "There's Shawnigan Lake to your left, and those are the Olympic Mountains across the Strait of Juan de Fuca."
+Our instructors often point out local features during the climb: "There's Sproat Lake to your left, and those are the Tantalus Mountains across the Strait of Georgia."

 The Release: Welcome to Pure Flight

 Then comes the magic moment.
-Your instructor releases the tow rope, the tow plane banks away, and suddenly... silence.
+Your pilot releases the tow rope, the tow plane banks away, and suddenly... silence.

 This is the moment that converts skeptics into soaring enthusiasts.
 The absence of engine noise is profound; you can actually hear the wind whispering over the wings and hold normal conversations without the need for headsets.
 It's the closest thing to bird-like flight humans can experience.

 Now you're truly gliding, and this is where the artistry of soaring begins.
-Your instructor isn't just along for the ride; they're actively reading the sky, finding thermals (columns of rising warm air) and ridge lift created by wind flowing over the coastal mountains.
+Your instructor is actively reading the sky, finding thermals (columns of rising warm air) and ridge lift created by wind flowing over the coastal mountains.
+They will share this information with you and teach you a bit about the clues and signals.

 What does it feel like?
 Passengers often describe it as: